Trump asks Pompeo to delay visit to North Korea

 Breaking News Emails

-WASHINGTON — President Donald Trump said Friay he's directed Secretary of State Mike Pompeo to delay a trip to North Korea, citing insufficient progress on denuclearization.
+WASHINGTON — President Donald Trump said Friday he's directed Secretary of State Mike Pompeo to delay a trip to North Korea, citing insufficient progress on denuclearization.

 Trump tweeted that he does not believe China is helping with the effort to rein in North Korea because of stepped-up pressure by the U.S. on trade with China.